bhikkhu-manual/bhikkhu-manual/manuscript/markdown/vinaya/other-procedures.md

 The bhikkhu:

 > ‘Sādhu bhante.
-Ajja-t-agge-dāni thero mayhaṃ bhāro, aham-pi therassa bhāro.’ (×3)
+Ajja-t-agge-dāni thero mayhaṁ bhāro, aham-pi therassa bhāro.’ (×3)

 *(It is good, ven. sir.
 From this day onwards the Elder will be my burden and I shall be the burden of the Elder.)*